 Speaking of sweet potatoes: There is no better comfort food than Sweet Potato Oven Chips!
 We scrub the sweet potatoes (organic), leave the skin on and slice very thinly.
 Melt some coconut oil, add any seasoning you like – salt, chilli powder, black pepper, cumin seeds etc – and toss the chips in it.
 Spread them on a tray and cook for about 20 minutes at about 180C in a fan oven.
 Turn them over occasionally.
 Good on their own, with humous or any other dip.
 This one is Cheesy Cashew Dip with Paprika and Onion (recipe here).

-Of course, for convenience, nutrition and portability, you can’t really beat plain cashews, almonds amd walnuts with raisins, some shredded coconut and mixed seeds to create your own trail mix.
+Of course, for convenience, nutrition and portability, you can’t really beat plain cashews, almonds and walnuts with raisins, dried apricots, some shredded coconut and mixed seeds to create your own trail mix.

 Hope that’s enough to keep you going!
 You see, I’m really not just sitting here nibbling on a lettuce leaf with a carrot on the side 😉